The Complexity of Maximal/Closed Frequent Tree Mining for Bounded Height Trees: Closed Frequent Tree Mining

+In what follows, we present an algorithm for enumerating all such subsets based on reverse search~\cite{Avis:1996}.
 We provide an overview of reverse search.
 In reverse search, we define a tree structure $\mathcal F$ rooted at $R$.
 The set of vertices in $\mathcal F$ is the set of closed frequent trees, and we assume that we can find $R$ in polynomial time.
 We enumerate all closed frequent trees by traversing $\mathcal F$ from $R$.
 We define the parent of a closed frequent tree $T$ for each non-root $T \in V(\mathcal F) \setminus \set{R}$.
 To traverse $\mathcal F$, the definitions of the neighbors of $T$ are essential.
 As a key point in the definition of the neighbors, the neighbors of $T$ must be defined so that it contains all closed frequent trees that have $T$ as their parent.
 When we define the parent and the neighbors satisfying these conditions, we can traverse $\mathcal F$ from the root.
 More precisely, if the parent and the neighbors can be found in polynomial time, then we can enumerate all closed frequent trees in polynomial delay.

 Our algorithm does not enumerate all closed trees but only the closed frequent trees for a threshold $\theta$.
 Therefore, when defining the parent–child relation, we ensure that the support of a parent is at least that of its child.
 This guarantees the monotonicity of the tree structure, which in turn makes it possible to enumerate all closed frequent trees.
 Several papers have proposed techniques that use monotonicity along parent–child relationships~\cite{DBLP:journals/algorithmica/Uno10,DBLP:journals/iandc/KobayashiKW25,DBLP:conf/wg/KobayashiKW22}.